Définition Any Two Cards

-When you are dealt two cards to the Hold'em without limit, you have a random hand that can be any combination of the 1326 possibilities.
-In the absence of information, a player can have any one of these combos.
-When we talk about his rank, we will say that a player can have " Any Two Cards" or literally in English, "Any Two Cards".
-If you are playing head-to-head with a player and he raises 100% of his buttons, we will say that he plays " Any Two Cards" from the button.
+When you are dealt two cards in no-limit hold'em, you have a random hand that can be any combination of the 1326 possibilities.
+In the absence of information, a player can have any of these combos.
+When talking about his range, we will say that a player can have "any two cards".
+If you are playing heads-up with a player and he raises 100% of his buttons, we say that he plays "any two cards" from the button.

-As a poker player, you need to be alert to get the information that will allow you to know your opponent's cards as accurately as possible.
-By default, all players have " Any Two Cards", but depending on their action, we will have a little more information about their cards.
-For example, if a player raises in the UTG position on a 10 player table, we know that he doesn't have " Any Two Cards", which could be translated as "a 100% range", but rather has a restricted range, say between 10% and 25% depending on his style.
-When we say that a player has " Any Two Cards" it means that we don't have any information to restrict his range.
+As a poker player, you need to be alert to get the information to know your opponent's cards as accurately as possible.
+By default, all players have "any two cards", but depending on their action, we will have a little more information about their cards.
+For example, if a player raises in the UTG position at a 10-player table, we know that he does not have "any two cards", which could be translated as "a 100% range", but rather that he has a small range, say between 10% and 25% depending on his style.
+When we say that a player has "any two cards" it means that we have no information to restrict his range.